PFAS in West Plains private wells

 We are working with the Environmental Protection Agency (EPA), Washington Department of Health, Spokane Regional Health District, Eastern Washington University, and the West Plains Water Coalition on per- and polyfluoroalkyl substances (PFAS) contamination in groundwater in the northeast West Plains near Spokane.

-Of the 307 samples taken, 172 wells, or 56%, had PFAS above safe drinking water standards.
+In March 2024, the EPA sampled 307 private wells in the priority sampling area, and 172 wells, or 56%, had PFAS above safe drinking water standards.
 We are providing bottled water to these homes upon request.

 We invite you to share your results with us, even if PFAS wasn't detected in your water.
 The results will help us better understand where PFAS came from and where it is going in the West Plains.
-The EPA did not share your drinking water results with us to protect your personally identifiable information (your name, address, and phone number) under the Privacy Act.
+The EPA will not share your drinking water results with us to protect your personally identifiable information (your name, address, and phone number) under the Privacy Act.

-Sampling results from 307 private wells
+March results from 307 private wells

-Summary of the March 2024 PFAS sampling results.
+Summary of the March 2024 PFAS sampling results

 Sample result type Number of locations Percent of locations